Measles, Mumps, and Rubella Vaccine

 Why It Is Used

 Two doses are given.
-The first shot is given at 12 months of age, and the second dose is given between 18 months of age and 4 to 6 years of age.
+In BC, the first shot is given at 12 months of age, and the second dose is usually given around 4 to 6 years of age as MMRV.

 Adults born before 1970 generally are considered immune to measles and mumps.
 However, some of these individuals may be susceptible and should talk to their health care provider about getting vaccinated.